JavierGonzalezAlvarez/JavierGonzalezAlvarez/README.md

 - 👋 Hi, I’m @JavierGonzalezAlvarez
 - 👀 I’m interested in different programming languages.
-I love Rust, C#, Typescript, Js and Python.
+I love Rust, C#, Typescript, Js, Java and Python.
 - 🌱 I’m currently learning WebAssembly and Elixir.
 - 💞️ I’m looking to collaborate on projects based on open-source
 - 📫 You can reach me out at my email: javiergonzalezalvar@gmail.com